khamitskiy-vlad/FormCraft/README.md

 ## Code of Conduct

-Everyone interacting in the HexletCode project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/khamitskiy-vlad/hexlet_code/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the FormCraft project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/khamitskiy-vlad/form_craft/blob/main/CODE_OF_CONDUCT.md).